 Carbon ion therapy—a cancer treatment developed in California but currently only available outside the US—may have the ability to significantly slow down the growth and spread of pleural mesothelioma tumors.
 Researchers at one of the world’s most experienced carbon ion therapy centers in Chiba, Japan shared that conclusion in a new article in the journal Oncotarget.
-According to the new research, carbon ion beams directed … Continue reading Hard-to-Find Therapy Fights Mesothelioma Tumors with Carbon Ions
+According to the new research, carbon ion beams directed at two lines of malignant mesothelioma cells in the lab “suppressed cell viability”.
+The addition of cisplatin, one of two primary chemotherapy drugs used in the treatment of mesothelioma around the world, “significantly enhanced its action.”
+The news is likely to be both exciting and frustrating for American mesothelioma patients who do not yet have … Continue reading Hard-to-Find Therapy Fights Mesothelioma Tumors with Carbon Ions

 New technology could eventually make it easier, less painful, and less expensive to track the progress of patients undergoing treatment for malignant mesothelioma and other cancers.
 A research team led by University of Wisconsin-Madison pharmacy professor Seungpyo Hong has developed what they say is a more efficient method for capturing free-floating cancer cells in the blood.
 The developers say the system is far more effective than existing systems at capturing these hard-to-find circulating tumor cells (CTCs) and could be used to supplement other technologies for tracking cancer treatment.
 Mesothelioma Biopsy vs CTC Tracking Although mesothelioma therapies have advanced in recent years, there is still no cure for the asbestos-linked cancer.
 As scientists work to develop new kinds of treatments like … Continue reading New Technology Could Change How Mesothelioma Treatment is Monitored

 Should mesothelioma patients consider having radiotherapy as a way to keep their symptoms from coming back after surgery?
 A new study suggests that the answer is probably “no”.
-In an article published in the online medical journal PLoS One, researchers concluded that radiotherapy aimed at stopping the spread of pleural mesothelioma and delaying the return of symptoms may not not have much of an impact … Continue reading Prophylactic Radiotherapy for Pleural Mesothelioma: Is it Worth It?
+In an article published in the online medical journal PLoS One, researchers concluded that radiotherapy aimed at stopping the spread of pleural mesothelioma and delaying the return of symptoms may not not have much of an impact on quality of life for patients.
+That recently-released finding comes from data collected during the Surgical and Large Bore Procedures in Malignant Pleural Mesothelioma and Radiotherapy (SMART) trial, a multicenter trial based in the UK.
+Evaluating Radiotherapy for Mesothelioma The purpose of the SMART trial was to evaluate the effectiveness of prophylactic radiotherapy started within … Continue reading Prophylactic Radiotherapy for Pleural Mesothelioma: Is it Worth It?

 The idea that proton therapy may be a safer alternative to radiotherapy for the asbestos-linked cancer malignant pleural mesothelioma is coming into question in light of recent research.
-A newly published study of proton therapy in patients with inoperable non-small cell lung cancer, a cancer with many similarities to mesothelioma, showed no difference between proton-based and standard photon-based radiotherapy in terms of lung toxicity or … Continue reading Proton Therapy for Mesothelioma: A Safer Radiation Treatment?
+A newly published study of proton therapy in patients with inoperable non-small cell lung cancer, a cancer with many similarities to mesothelioma, showed no difference between proton-based and standard photon-based radiotherapy in terms of lung toxicity or outcomes.
+The randomized trial was conducted at MD Anderson Cancer Center in Texas and involved 149 non-small cell lung cancer patients who received comparable doses of either proton therapy or intensity-modulated radiation therapy (IMRT).
+Proton Therapy and Pleural Mesothelioma Although the standard of care for pleural mesothelioma is chemotherapy, many mesothelioma patients also undergo radiotherapy, … Continue reading Proton Therapy for Mesothelioma: A Safer Radiation Treatment?

 Could a geometric diagram hold the key to predicting the treatment outcomes of patients with malignant pleural mesothelioma?
 A team of thoracic surgery experts at China’s Fudan University believe the answer is yes.
 The team has developed such a diagram, called a nomogram, and used it to demonstrate the connection between a list of prognostic factors and actual mesothelioma survival.
 Predicting Mesothelioma Prognosis The new nomogram, recently published in the World Journal of Surgery, uses information on malignant mesothelioma treatments and outcomes from the Surveillance, Epidemiology, and End Results (SEER) database to offer a prediction model for overall mesothelioma survival.
 To build it, researchers analyzed the prognostic value of a long list of variables including age, gender, race, year of … Continue reading Predicting Mesothelioma Survival: A New Model

 Too many patients with malignant pleural mesothelioma are not getting the trimodality treatment protocol that could significantly change their outcomes.
 That is the finding of a newly-published study conducted at MD Anderson Cancer Center in Houston, Texas.
 Researchers reviewed the records of more than 20,000 patients in the National Cancer Database with a definitive diagnosis of pleural mesothelioma between 2004 and 2014.
-They discovered that, … Continue reading Many Pleural Mesothelioma Patients May Be Missing Out on Life-Extending Treatments
+They discovered that, even though a combination of therapies has been shown to yield the best mesothelioma outcomes, too many patients were not being given the option of multi-modal treatment.
+Mesothelioma Treatment Patterns “Vary Widely” Among the 20,561 mesothelioma patients included in the study, only 4,028 underwent cancer-directed surgery.
+Of those, just 533 (2.6% of the total) received … Continue reading Many Pleural Mesothelioma Patients May Be Missing Out on Life-Extending Treatments

 Irradiating the sites where mesothelioma treatments are performed as a way to prevent new tumors is “effective, well tolerated, simple, fast and cost effective”.
 According to French researchers this prophylactic radiotherapy has the potential to extend mesothelioma survival with few downsides.
 Malignant Mesothelioma Can Spread After Intervention A number of mesothelioma treatments involve the insertion of some kind of instrument into the tumor site.
 In some cases, these may be drains to remove fluid (called pleural effusions) that collects around the lungs as malignant mesothelioma tumors grow.
 In other cases, they may be needles or other instruments for collecting cell samples during ultrasound-guided needle biopsies or mesothelioma tumor resection.
 Any time an instrument is inserted into the tumor area and … Continue reading Prophylactic Radiotherapy May Prevent Spread of Pleural Mesothelioma